ApiRTC/reactNativeApiRTC/README.md

 ### Which node version was used for tutorial testings

 NodeJs version 20.5.1 .
 (Check [NVM](https://github.com/nvm-sh/nvm) if you need to have several nodeJs version)

+### Manage application kill by user

+A native module AppLifecycleModule is added in our application to manage the case where the user kill the application using swipe.
+This module detect the onHostDestroy event to stop the screenSharing extension and unpublish stream.